panoramic camera for iPhone

 MAIN MENU

-Note that the submenus need to be unlocked through a one time in-app purchase.
+Note that access to all the submenus needs to be unlocked through a one time in-app purchase.

 Additional information, such as the total number of shots captured, and available storage space, are also displayed here.